 Definition: Observation by an augur, ie a prophetic sign.

 Auspice is an open-source interactive web app for visualizing phylogenomic data.
-It may be used in tandem with augur or on its own.
-It may be used to look at phylogenetic trees on your own computer or may be used as a server to share results broadly.
+It may be used in tandem with nextstrain's bioinformatics toolkit augur or on its own.
+Auspice may be used to explore datasets locally or run as a as a server to share results.

 Please see nextstrain.github.io/auspice for auspice documentation.